Justinas-Sakalavicius/AWS/CI-CD/task.md

    deployment
 2. Delete the Lambda function AWS resource from module 9
 3. Following this [tutorial](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html), install SAM CLI on your local machine
-4. Using the terminal on your local machine, execute **sam package** CLI command with appropriate flags to store the packaged lambda to S3.
+4. Using the terminal on your local machine, execute **sam deploy** CLI command with appropriate flags to store the packaged lambda to S3 and deploy it with the appropriate resources.
 Under the packaged lambda is considered some executable artifact(for example jar file for Java)
-5. Using **sam deploy** CLI command and generated output template file from the previous step, deploy the lambda function with appropriate resources
-6. In AWS console, open Lambda service and find in **Functions** section your deployed lambda function.
+5. In AWS console, open Lambda service and find in **Functions** section your deployed lambda function.
 Also, in **Applications** tab, find your deployed SAM application and review all created resources
-7. Upload a new image to the image S3 bucket, trigger the recently deployed Lambda (manually or by schedule), and ensure an email notification which mentions the image is sent
+6. Upload a new image to the image S3 bucket, trigger the recently deployed Lambda (manually or by schedule), and ensure an email notification which mentions the image is sent

 ### Sub-task 2 – build CI/CD pipeline